oscarmoore38/PID-Controller-STM32/README.md

 As mentioned in the conclusion of my [Arduino Motor Controller](https://github.com/oscarmoore38/PID-Controller) repo, this is a continuation of that project.
 If you're evaluating my embedded background and landed here first, I'd recommend going back and checking that out.
 It was my true entry point into embedded work and will give you more context on what I've built and why, what I've learned, and how I think.
 It includes test data and a fairly detailed write-up.

 So what are my goals here?
 Well, I like to go deeper on one thing rather than jump around.
 I still feel there's a lot of ground to cover with this project and I'm not done with it.
-I've genuinely enjoyed getting my hands on hardware, and I realized from a career perspective, I need work that involves that.
-This project has also reinforced that I have no interest in web or app development whatsoever.
+I've genuinely enjoyed getting my hands on hardware, and I realized from a career perspective, I would like to do work that involves that.
 I want something real in front of me that I can probe at and figure out.
 Honestly, regardless of whether I actually make the pivot into an embedded role or not, I'll keep tinkering with hardware in my own time — it's just plain fun.

 With that said, here's what I want from this project: